Makerfabs/MaTouch-simplified-packages-for-squareline/readme.md

 Copy the Makerfabs folder to the SquareLine boards folder

+## Version 1.4.0 and 1.3.*

 The board package files should be copied to the following path:

 - Windows: C:\Users\USERNAME\Documents\SquareLine\boards
 - Linux:~/SquareLine/boards
 - MacOS: Users\USERNAME\SquareLine\boards

+## Version 1.4.1

+This version changes the file location of Boards to:

+- Windows:  C:\Users\USERNAME\SquareLine\boards

+SquareLine's OBP description is incorrect.

 OBP file structure: